mkrzyzanowski/become-a-plumber/README.md

-# Workshop: Become a plumber!
-Desinging and implementing the delivery pipeline as code
+# Workshop: Becoming a plumber!
+Designing and implementing the delivery pipeline as code

-This repository contains the code for the workshop: "Become a plumber!
+This repository contains the code for the workshop: "Becoming a plumber!
 Desinging and implementing the delivery pipeline as code".

 # Contents